codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 %}

-The table lists the controls in the Rollout Player to manage an onging rollout.
+The table lists the controls in the Rollout Player to manage an ongoing rollout.

 : .table .table-bordered .table-hover}
 | Rollback player option   | Description |